-Hydrographic factors (e.g., tidal surge, nutrient limitation, temperature, and salinity stress) and biological processes have been demonstrated to result in significant mortality of bladder kelp in the southern hemisphere (Buschmann et al 2004, 2006).
-Californian and Chilean studies have shown that grazing by sea urchins can result in the detachment of adult plants and their removal from the population (Dayton 1985a, Tegner et al 1995), and/or the removal of recruits and juvenile plants (Dean & Jacobsen 1984, Dean et al 1988, Vásquez et al 2006).
-In Chile, infestations of bladder kelp holdfasts by crustaceans (e.g., amphipods and isopods) may increase mortality by decreasing attachment strength (Ojeda & Santelices 1984).
+Hydrographic factors (e.g., tidal surge, nutrient limitation, temperature, and salinity stress) have been demonstrated to result in significant mortality of bladder kelp (Buschmann et al 2004, 2006, Schiel & Foster 2015).
+Wave action, both orbital size and velocity, has been shown to be a significant predictor variable for the distribution of kelp beds (Young et al 2015).
+Reductions in population densities of existing M. pyrifera populations have been linked to El Niño cycling and winter storm activity (Zimmerman & Robertson 1985, Seymour et al 1989).

 Due to their large size and high drag, adult bladder kelp are vulnerable to removal by high water motion (Dayton et al 1984, Seymour et al 1989, Schiel et al 1995, Fyfe & Israel 1996, Graham et al 1997, Fyfe et al 1999), which is considered the primary agent of mortality.
-In 1994, Fyfe et al (1999) found that winter storms extensively removed floating surface canopies at Pleasant River (north of Dunedin), and that by February 1995, 50% of surface canopies had reformed.
+In 1994, Fyfe et al (1999) found that winter storms extensively removed floating surface canopies at Pleasant River (north of Dunedin), and, that by February 1995, 50% of surface canopies had reformed.
 High seasonal and year-to-year variability in wave intensity and plant biomass results in high intra- and inter-annual variability in mortality.
 In California, uprooted plants may become entangled with attached plants, increasing drag and the likelihood of detachment, which may result in a 'snowball effect' capable of clearing large swaths in the local population (Dayton et al 1984).
 For example, Seymour et al (1989) observed that mortality of bladder kelp in California due to storm-induced plant detachment and entangled was as great as 94%.
 Graham et al (1997) observed that bladder kelp holdfast growth in California decreased significantly along a gradient of increasing wave exposure, possibly due to greater disturbance to the bladder kelp surface canopy, which reduces holdfast growth (Barilotti et al 1985, McCleneghan & Houk 1985).
 Thus, increased water motion and decreased holdfast strength can act in combination to decrease plant survival.